Heron11/otterai/BLOG_POST_GUIDE.md

 ## SEO Best Practices

-### Title Guidelines
+### Title Guidelines - Hook Readers, Don't Just Inform
-- **Include target keyword** early in title
+- **Lead with curiosity or surprise** - Make people want to click
+- **Use personal language** - "I," "My," "We" instead of generic statements
+- **Include specific outcomes** - Numbers, timeframes, results
 - **Keep under 60 characters** for search results

-- **Make it compelling** (numbers, benefits, specificity)
-- Examples:
+**Examples:**
+- ✅ "I Built 5 Landing Pages in One Day.
+Here's What Worked."
+- ✅ "The Stripe Integration Mistake That Cost Me $10,000"
+- ✅ "Why I Stopped Hiring Developers (And You Should Too)"
-  - ✅ "How to Build a Landing Page in 2025 (Step-by-Step)"
+- ❌ "How to Build a Landing Page in 2025" (boring, generic)
-  - ✅ "Stripe Integration Guide: Complete Tutorial for Beginners"
+- ❌ "Stripe Integration Guide" (sounds like documentation)
-  - ❌ "Creating Pages" (too vague)

 ### Description Guidelines
 - **150-160 characters** (Google's sweet spot)